Sim4Action-Labs/sim4action/INSTALL.md

    - Click "Add Key" > "Create new key"
    - Choose JSON format and click "Create"
    - The key file will be downloaded to your computer
-   - Rename this file to `credentials.json` and place it in the same directory as the scripts
+   - Rename this file to `credentials.json` and place it in the same directory as the script

 5. **Share the Google Sheet**:
-   - Open the Google Sheet containing your SESSF systems map data
+   - Open the Google Sheet containing your fishery systems map data
    - Click the "Share" button in the top-right corner
    - Add the email address of your service account (found in the service account details page)
    - Grant "Viewer" access to the service account